spatie/laravel-permission/docs/advanced-usage/uuid.md

 ### Migrations
 You will probably want to update the `create_permission_tables.php` migration:

 - If your User models are using `uuid` instead of `unsignedBigInteger` then you'll need to reflect the change in the migration provided by this package.
-Something like this would be typical, for both `model_has_permissions` and `model_has_roles`:
+Something like this would be typical, for both `model_has_permissions` and `model_has_roles` tables:

     ```diff
     -  $table->unsignedBigInteger($columnNames['model_morph_key'])